 This gluten free apple cake recipe is a game changer.
-The easy cake has a supremely moist texture with a cinnamon-spiced flavor, and it’s made with just almond flour and honey (making it a paleo apple cake!).
+The easy cake has a supremely moist texture with a cinnamon-spiced flavor, and it’s made with just almond flour and honey (making it paleo!).
 It’s a healthy apple cake, but you'd never know it.
-[Step-by-step VIDEO below!]

-If you follow along here, you might know that my favorite kind of cakes are wholesome, rustic and unfussy.
-This gluten free apple cake recipe is one of my go-to, back-pocket desserts.
+If you follow along here, you might know that my favorite kind of cakes are wholesome, rustic and unfussy (see this gluten-free coffee cake).
+This gluten free apple cake with almond flour is one of my go-to, back-pocket desserts.
 It's just as fitting for a snack with a cup of coffee as it is for an elegant dinner party.
 My family adores it, and I hope you will too!

 The cake is made with simple ingredients that you can find in any grocery store.
 It’s naturally dairy-free.